Cohomology of Jacobi forms: Cohomology

-the form of a $n$-point connection $\mathcal G$.
-The space of $n$-point connection forms will be denoted by $G^n$. \end{definition} Here we prove the following \begin{lemma} Jacobi $n$-point forms \eqref{npointfunction} generated by reduction formulas \eqref{poros} are $n$-point connections on the space of automorphisms $g$ deformed sections of the vertex algebra bundle $\V$ associated to $V$.
-For $n\ge 0$, the $n$-th reduction cohomology of Jacobi forms is given by
+\begin{lemma}[Bott-Segal theorem for Jacobi forms] The Jacobi $n$-point forms \eqref{defJacobi_npt_2}, generated by the reduction formulas \eqref{poros}, are $n$-point connections on the space of $g$-automorphism-deformed sections of the VOA bundle $\V$ over $\T$ (the Virasoro-shifted version of the bundle constructed in \cite[Ch.
+6]{BZF}).
+For $n\geq 0$, the $n$-th reduction cohomology satisfies

-is isomorphic to the cohomology of the space of deformed $\V$-sections. \end{lemma} \begin{remark} Proposition \ref{pisaka} is a deformed section vertex algebra version of the main proposition of \cite{BS, Wag}, i.e., the Bott--Segal theorem for Riemann surfaces. \end{remark} \begin{proof} In \cite{BZF} (Chapter 6, subsection 6.5.3) the vertex operator bundle $\V$ was explicitly constructed.
-It is easy to see that $n$-point connections are holomorphic connection on the bundle $\V$ with the following identifications.
-For non-vanishing $f(\phi(p))$ let us set

-Thus, the formula \eqref{identifications} gives \eqref{poros}.
-Recall \cite{BZF} the construction of the vertex algebra bundle $\V$.
-Here we use a Virasoro vector shifred version of it.
-According to Proposition 6.5.4 of \cite{BZF}, one canonically (i.e., coordinate independently) associates ${\rm End} \; \V$-valued sections $\mathcal Y_p$ of the $g$-twisted bundle $\V^*$ (the bundle dual to $\V$).
-The intrinsic, i.e., coordinate independent, vertex algebra operators are defined by \cite{BZF}